 Luxury Hotel Stays Via World Of Hyatt

-Chase’s partnership is one of the big reasons the Ultimate Rewards program is so valuable.
-While you can transfer Amex Membership Rewards points to Hilton and Choice, transferring Chase points to Hyatt almost always gets you much better value for your points thanks to reasonable redemption rates.
+The Chase x Hyatt partnership is one of the biggest reasons the Ultimate Rewards program is so valuable.
+While you can transfer Amex Membership Rewards points to Hilton and others, transferring Chase points to Hyatt almost always gets you much better value for your points thanks to reasonable redemption rates.

 Iberia Business Class Via Iberia Avios

 While many people probably think about using British Airways Avios, you shouldn’t sleep on Iberia Avios.
 Specifically, Iberia provides a great business class sweet spot between Boston, Chicago, or New York and Madrid.

 You can book a one-way business class ticket from US cities to Madrid for only 34,000 Avios — round-trip for 68,000 Avios.
 The total taxes/fees on these points bookings will be more than reasonable, at about $210 for a round-trip booking.

 If you’re flying to/from New York, you could even find your way onto one of Iberia’s nice new Airbus A350s.
 Can’t go wrong with that!

 The original double bed in the sky, Singapore Suites has long been a favorite of those looking for a luxury flight experience.
 Of course, the massive pre-order options via their Book The Cook service doesn’t hurt, nor does the option to enjoy both Dom Perignon and Krug champagne.

 From start to finish, Singapore Airlines just does things right.
 To try Suites Class on the A380 to/from the USA, you’ll need to find your way to New York (JFK), or if business class is cool for you, Los Angeles, San Francisco, Seattle and more come into play.
 You can also book Suites on flights within Asia, or other exciting parts of the world, as a broader trip.